allenai/S2AMP-data/README_features.md

 P.S. :
-We extract and keep only the author pairs which have 3 or more publications together -
+We extract and keep only the author pairs which have 2 or more publications together -
-- 1 and 2 copubs are too less to make a predict
+- 1 copub is too less to make a prediction